Doug Claybourne - Biography

 Claybourne’s mentor association with Coppola and Zoetrope continued through the years with “The Black Stallion” (assistant director), “The Escape Artist” (producer), “The Black Stallion Returns” (producer/assistant director), “Rumble Fish” (producer), “Peggy Sue Got Married” (assistant director) and “Jack” as executive producer.

-The Zoetrope relationship also produced the 1992 Emmy and ACE award winning documentary “Hearts of Darkness: A Filmmaker’s Apocalypse,” which Claybourne conceived with George Zaloom and executive produced with his long time associate Fred Roos.
-“Hearts of Darkness” was directed by Fax Bahr and George Hickenlooper with the original documentary footage directed by Eleanor Coppola.
+The Zoetrope relationship also produced the 1992 Emmy and ACE award winning documentary "Hearts of Darkness: A Filmmaker's Apocalypse," which Claybourne conceived with George Zaloom and executive produced with his long time associate Fred Roos.
+"Hearts of Darkness" used new and original documentary footage directed by Eleanor Coppola.

 Claybourne also produced “Ernest Saves Christmas” for Disney’s Touchstone banner as a birthday present for his daughter Signe Laurin, born December 6, 1983.
 Years later, Doug put on a special screening of "The Fast and the Furious" prior to it's opening for his son Dorsey's 13 th birthday - that became Dorsey's favorite movie produced by his dad and he now owns a suped up Honda.